hunterjackson/docs/source/cassandra-source.rst

     ....

-If you switch back to the terminal you started the Connector in you should see the Cassandra Source being accepted and the task starting and processing the 3 existing rows.
+If you switch back to the terminal you started Kafka Connect in you should see the Cassandra Source being accepted and the task starting and processing the 3 existing rows.

 .. sourcecode:: bash